opencypher/cypherdb/src/content/docs/developer-guide/join-order-hint.md

 WHERE b.ID = 0
 RETURN *;
 ```
-The Kuzu optimizer has the freedom to generate a query plan that matches all relationships from `a` to `b` using
+The CypherDB optimizer has the freedom to generate a query plan that matches all relationships from `a` to `b` using
 forward adjacency lists or from `b` to `a` using backward adjacency lists.
 Both query plans are correct and will generate the same query result.
 However, there is a potential performance difference because
 there may be a different number of nodes connected to `a` and `b`, i.e., `a` and `b` may have different cardinalities.